aquariophilie/blobfishes/docs/deploy-blobfishes-to-digitalocean.md

 ### Spin a MongoDB cluster on DigitalOcean

-Logged into the DigitalOcean console, expand section "MANAGE", then click "Databases"
+Logged into the DigitalOcean console, expand section "MANAGE", then click "Databases".

-Click "Create a Database Cluster"
+Click "Create a Database Cluster".

 <!-- Browse <https://cloud.digitalocean.com/databases/new?engine=mongodb> -->